nicholaswilde/recipes/docs/ingredients/sweetened-coconut-flakes.md

 Add the coconut to your baking sheet lined with parchment paper and let it dry.

+!!! note

+    Instead of using sugar, you can use honey or maple syrup to naturally sweeten your coconut.
+To do so, use four teaspoons of honey or maple syrup in place of sugar.
+Then, instead of using hot water, use just warm water instead to mix all the ingredients together.

 ## :link: Source

 - <https://cakedecorist.com/how-to-sweeten-coconut-flakes/>